The Eras Era

 Making Her Intent Known

-The saga escalated in November 2019, when Taylor revealed that Big Machine and Scooter Braun were allegedly blocking her from performing her early hits at the televised American Music Awards—where she was being honored with the prestigious “Artist of the Decade” award.
+After her announcement, the new owners of her music tried to assert control behind the scenes.
+The saga escalated in November 2019, when Taylor revealed that Big Machine and Scooter Braun were blocking her from performing her early hits at the televised American Music Awards—where she was being honored with the prestigious “Artist of the Decade” award.
 According to Taylor, they claimed that performing the songs would count as an illegal “re-recording” before she was contractually allowed to do so.
-The story sparked massive public backlash and a #IStandWithTaylor movement among fans and fellow artists alike.
-In the end, an agreement was reached, and during her iconic AMAs performance, Taylor made a subtle but powerful statement: she wore a plain white shirt emblazoned with the names of the six albums she had released under Big Machine.
+The revelation sparked massive public backlash and a #IStandWithTaylor movement among fans and fellow artists.
+In the end, an agreement was reached, and during her performance, Taylor made a subtle but powerful statement: she wore a plain white shirt emblazoned with the names of the six albums she had released under Big Machine.

-Then, in November 2020, yet another twist emerged.
-Scooter Braun sold Taylor’s masters to Los Angeles-based investment firm Shamrock Capital in a deal reportedly worth $300 million.
-At first, Taylor admitted she had been “hopeful and open to the possibility of a partnership” with Shamrock—until she discovered that under the terms of the deal, Braun would continue to profit from her catalog for years to come.
-With that, she declined to work with them, reaffirming her commitment to reclaim her music on her own terms.
+A year later, just as Taylor was legally cleared to begin her re-recordings, another twist emerged in November 2020.
+Scooter Braun had sold her masters to Los Angeles–based investment firm Shamrock Capital in a deal reportedly worth $300 million.
+Initially, Taylor was “hopeful and open to the possibility of a partnership” with Shamrock—until she realized that, under the terms of the deal, Braun would continue to profit from her catalog for years.
+She declined to work with them for the time being, reaffirming her commitment to reclaim her music on her own terms.

 Headfirst, Fearless